RT-Thread/userapps/README.md

 ### Make QEMU SD Card

+#### FAT
-In the tools\fatdisk directory there is a tool fatdisk .exe that packages FAT format files, which we can use to package the files we want to store in the QEMU SD card into sd.bin files.
+In the tools\fatdisk directory there is a tool fatdisk.exe that packages FAT format files, which we can use to package the files we want to store in the QEMU SD card into sd.bin files.

+#### EXT4
+In the tools\make_ext4fs directory, there is a tool make_ext4fs for packaging EXT4 format files (linux (ubuntu) only), use the command `./make_ext4fs -l 8G rootfs.img /home/xqyjl/git/github/RT-Thread/userapps /root` to create an ext4 image

 ![img](figures/build_sd1.png)